AFFORDABLE DO IT YOURSELF HOME PROJECTS | CHALK PAINTED HOME DECOR | DIY PATRIOTIC HOME DECOR

 When stencilling, I use a fairly dry brush and a “stippling” motion (instead of typical brush strokes) as an added measure for keeping the top color from seeping under the stencil.

-In the following close-up of me peeling the vinyl star stencils off, you can see the texture created with the white chalk paint under the navy:
+In the following close-up of me peeling the vinyl star stencils off, you can see the texture created with the white paint under the navy:

 Note: Before removing the stencil, I waxed the whole area with BB Frösch Clear Premium Finishing Wax.
 That's why it appears a little shiny in the photo.
 The clear wax helped seal the navy and kept it from accidentally dragging into the white stars.